Quantum geometrical effects in non-Hermitian systems: Adiabatic potentials in non-Hermitian systems

 with complex quantum metric.
 We initialize the system again in the non-decaying state with a Gaussian density at $x=-2$ with $\sigma=0.5$.
 We expect the imaginary part of the non-Hermitian quantum metric to result in a decay of the wavefunction.
 Figure~\hyperref[fig:adia]{1(d)-(f)} confirm again the agreement between solution of the two-level system and the Schrödinger equation with adiabatic potentials.
 Further, they show exactly this steady decay of the norm expected from the complex non-Hermitian quantum metric.

 The two examples above highlight the flexibility of this approach to design non-Hermitian potentials with desired properties.
+A uniquely non-Hermitian phenomenon is the emergence of a complex-valued scalar potential due to the non-Hermitian quantum metric highlighted by the second example.
+This results in a decay of the wavepacket constructed from the ground state of the fast system, even though the groundstate has a real eigenenergy everywhere.
 By carefully choosing the fast system one can tune between decaying states and oscillating norm of the wavefunction.
 This opens a new avenue for shaping wavefunctions using non-Hermitian internal degrees of freedom.